A

 1953 CIA initiates Project MKULTRA.
 This is an eleven year research

-program designed to produce and test drugs and biological agents that would be
+program designed to produce and test drugs and biological agents

 used for mind control and behavior modification.
-Six of the subprojects
+Six of the

 involved testing the agents on unwitting human beings.